Beef Up Your Chord Progressions With Modal Interchange Chords

 Scales that all start on the same note are all in the same key:

 - • A song written in a C major scale, is in the key of C

 • A song written in a C minor scale, is in the key of C (minor)

-• A songs written in a C Dorian scale, is in the key of C (Dorian)
+• A song written in a C Dorian scale is in the key of C (Dorian)

 • A song written in the key of C Mixolydian, is in the key of C (Mixolydian), etc…